-Vegan Wild Rice Soup is creamy and comforting like the Minnesota classic but made with whole-food plant-based ingredients.
+Vegan wild rice soup is creamy and comforting like the Minnesota classic, only made with whole-food, plant-based ingredients.
 It's easy to prepare in an Instant Pot or on the stove.

 💌 Save For Later!